Reuniting agriculture with the environment

 Founder and Lab Manager

-Félix holds an MSc in finance and management from Toulouse Business School.
-He first worked as an analyst at the M&A firm Mansartis, specializing in the mid-market.
-He then devoted himself to supporting innovative companies, first as a start up advisor at Finamatic on development and fund raising issues, then on financing issues within the risk department of Bpifrance.
-Finally, before joining BioIntrant, Félix completed his career by gaining international experience by taking charge of the search for acquisitions for Indigo Group in Canada.
+Graduated from Toulouse Business School with an MSc in Finance and Management, Félix first worked as an analyst in the mergers and acquisitions firm Mansartis, specialized in the mid-market.
+He then worked as an advisor to innovative companies, first as a start-up advisor at Finamatic on development and fundraising issues, then on financing issues in the risk department of Bpifrance.
+Before joining BioIntrant, Félix completed his experience by taking in charge the research of acquisition for Indigo Group in Canada.

-Joris is a doctoral student in genetics and bioinformatics in partnership with Biointrant and the Institute of Biosciences and Biotechnologies (BIAM).
-Having started his work on the identification of genes involved in the establishment of an actinorhizal symbiosis, he took the opportunity to learn about programming in order to combine bioinformatics, mathematics and biology.
-It is at the au laboratoire d’Ecologie Microbienne de la Rhizosphère et Environnement Extrême (LEMiRE) that he was able to continue his training with the study of bacterial metabolome and metagenome of the rhizosphere, supported by Mohamed Baraka, Philippe Ortet and Catherine Santaella.
-It is with this expertise that he began his thesis to explore the genome of so-called PGPR bacteria in order to implement tools for predicting bacterial functions.
+Joris is a PhD student in genetics and bioinformatics in partnership with Biointrant and the Biosciences and Biotechnologies Institute (BIAM).
+Having started his work on the identification of genes involved in the establishment of an actinorrhizal symbiosis, he took the opportunity to learn programming in order to combine bioinformatics, mathematics and biology.
+It is at the laboratory of Microbial Ecology of the Rhizosphere and Extreme Environment (LEMiRE) that he was able to continue his training with the study of bacterial metabolome and metagenome of the rhizosphere, supported by Mohamed Baraka, Philippe Ortet and Catherine Santaella.
+It is with this expertise that he started his thesis aiming at exploring the genome of the so-called PGPR bacteria in order to set up tools for predicting bacterial functions.

-Justine is a bioinformatics engineer with a master's degree in bioinformatics and genomics.
-The two years spent at the Laboratoire d'Écologie Microbienne de la Rhizosphère et de l'Environnement Extrême (LEMIRE) of CEA Cadarache, first as an intern and then as a bioinformatics engineer, gave her access to a significant amount of data from bacterial strain sequencing technology.
-Under the supervision of Mohamed Barakat and Philippe Ortet, she was thus able to learn how to use and develop tools used in the analysis of massive genomic and proteomic data, how to store this information in databases and how to extract relevant information from these databases.
+Justine is a bioinformatician with a master degree in bioinformatics and genomics.
+The two years spent at the Laboratoire d'Écologie Microbienne de la Rhizosphère et de l'Environnement Extrême (LEMIRE) of the CEA Cadarache, first as an intern and then as a bioinformatics engineer, gave her access to a significant amount of data from bacterial strain sequencing technology.
+Under the supervision of Mohamed Barakat and Philippe Ortet, she was able to learn how to use and develop tools for the analysis of massive genomic and proteomic data, to store this information in databases and to extract relevant information from these databases.